A (long) introduction

 Me with our beloved campervan in NZ

-I was quite positive at first and decided to use the time to work on a portfolio and apply for jobs, but I soon hit a wall as most companies weren’t recruiting.
+I was quite positive at first and decided to use the time to work on my portfolio and apply for jobs, but I soon hit a wall as most companies stopped recruiting.
 I needed something to keep me sane and Bamber Prints had been in the back of my mind all those years.
 I’d been drawing away in the background for a while and had built up a lot of new designs, mostly in my dots which has become the signature style of Bamber Prints.
 (I’m saving another blog post for how I came to draw in dots so stay tuned for that one if you’re interested.)

 Bamber Prints Blog - A (Long) Introduction